amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 -----------------

 The external sources are typically pumping wells.
-The structure of sublist `"source terms`" follows the specification of boundary conditions.
+The structure of sublist `"source terms`" mimics that of boundary conditions.
-Again, constant functions can be replaced by any of the available time-functions:
+Again, constant functions can be replaced by any of the available time-functions.

+* `"spatial distribution method`" [string] identifies a method for distributing source Q over the specified regions.
+The available options are `"volume`", `"none`", and `"permeability`".
+For option `"none`" the source term Q is measured in [kg/m^3/s].
+For the other options, it is measured in [kg/s].
+When the source function is defined over a few regions, Q will be distributed independently over each region.
+  Default is `"none`".

 .. code-block:: xml